New Estimates for a Time-Dependent Schroedinger Equation: Proof of the results

-We proceed with the proof of Theorem \ref{theorem_13}. \begin{proof}[Proof of Theorem \ref{theorem_13}] To begin with, assume that $V \in L^{\infty}$.
-This endows the time-in\-de\-pen\-dent evolution with a meaning, as an exponentially growing function in $L^2$.
+\begin{proof}[Proof of Theorem \ref{theorem_13}] To begin with, assume that $V \in L^{\infty}$.
+This endows the Schr\"{o}dinger evolution with a meaning, in the space of exponentially growing functions in the $L^2$ norm.
 In the end, one can discard this assumption following an approximation argument.

-Write the equation in the form (\ref{1.30}) and let \be \ee The equation becomes \be \ee The commutation term $[P_c, U(t)^{-1} \partial_t U(t)] \tilde Z$ is small in the dual Strichartz norm (for small $\|v\|_{\infty}$ and $\|A\|_{\infty}$) and thus can be controlled by Strichartz inequalities and a fixed point argument.
-The same applies regarding the proof of (\ref{2.157}), where the commutation term is controlled by a fixed point argument in $L^1_t L^{6, 1}_x$.